- Exploring Marvão and its hill top castle offering incredible views of the area

 - Spending an afternoon in the remote, modern Spa of Cró with its lovely warm water pool

 - Spending your final night in Almeida

-Following your arrival in Lisbon you will be met by your local representative and transferred to your first night’s accommodation in the village of Marvão (approx 2.5 hrs).
+Following your arrival you will be met by your local representative and transferred to your first night’s accommodation in the village of Marvão (approx 2.5 hrs if travelling from Lisbon, 4 if from Porto).
 Marvão is an enchanting village set on top of a granite mountain and the village is a world heritage site.
 Its imposing fortified walls encircle the mountain on which it sits.
 Here your representative will set up your hire bikes, should you be hiring, and talk you through your maps, notes and GPS routes to make sure everything is clear for the week ahead.

 - Meals: Breakfast

 You’ll start the day descending from Marvão, making your way to the historical town of Castelo de Vide surrounded by awe-inspiring granite landscapes.
 Castelo de Vide is well worth a visit, and we recommend exploring on foot.
 Back on your bikes the route then leads you to the biggest river on the Iberian peninsula, the River Tejo.
 As the day unfolds you will ride through beautiful countryside as you make your way alongside a reservoir, passing the village of Nisa, to finally meet the river in Vila Velha de Rodão, as it flows through a big stone gorge.

 The River Tejo bisects the country from north to south and there are noticeable differences between the two sides of the river – the locals’ appearances and accents, as well as the architecture and the food all demonstrate the distinctions in culture found here.
 Your hotel in town provides rooms with amazing views of the river, the town and its surrounding meadows.